 - Experience teaching English

 Remember that if you have a higher degree, you might not need TEFL certification.
 Also, some newer or lower-paying schools seeking native English speakers might not require TEFL certification.
-However, the better-paying jobs require TEFL certification, and it always makes you more employable.
+However, the better-paying jobs in Hungary for English speakers require TEFL certification, which always makes you more employable.

-There are also many international and private schools that require CELTA certification.
+Many international and private schools require CELTA certification.
 These requirements can be a little confusing at first, but check out www.eslspeaking.org for more information.
 If you have these qualifications, you will then usually do an in-person interview.
 Once that’s completed, you are on your way to teaching English in Hungary.

 In addition to copies of your degree and a doctor’s letter stating that you are in good health, including a copy of lab results for TB, you will also need to remember that almost all official paperwork in Hungary requires your mother’s maiden name and the city where you were born.
 Be prepared to have all this information ready.